pslucas0212/dotNet7ForOpenShift/README.md

 ![OCP app view](/images/dot07.jpg)

-While logged in as the developer we can change the console view from the Developer view to the Adminstrator view.
+While logged in as the developer we can change the console view from the Developer view to the Administrator view.
 We can create, review and observe  all the Kubernetes objects that make up our application(s) running in OpenShift.

 ![OCP Admin view](/images/dot08.jpg)